DMVPN

 The resulting GRE/IP packet uses a source/destination pair routable over the underlying infrastructure.
 The GRE/IP header is the outer header, and the original protocol header is the inner header.

 GRE is a tunneling protocol that transports multicast, broadcast, and non-IP packets like IPX.
 IPSec is an encryption protocol.
 IPSec can only transport unicast packets, not multicast & broadcast.
-Hence we wrap it GRE first and then into IPSec, called GRE over IPSec.
+Hence, we wrap it GRE first and then into IPSec, which is called GRE over IPSec.

 An alternative to configuring multiple point-to-point GRE tunnels is to use multipoint GRE tunnels to provide the connectivity desired.
 Multipoint GRE (mGRE) tunnels are similar in construction to point-to-point GRE tunnels except for the tunnel destination command.
 However, instead of declaring a static destination, no destination is declared, and instead, the tunnel mode gre multipoint command is issued.